 Now think about Tony without all these characteristics.

 Who would he be without being able to ‘brain surf’ or jump from one thought to another?
-Who would he be without his spontaneous behavior, his ability to live in the moment?
+Who would he be without his spontaneous behavior and his ability to live in the moment?
 Without his incredible ability to hyper-focus on the task at hand?
 Without his ability to express himself with his charming nonstop commentary.
-(Here are some tips on how to express your amazing ADHD self).
+(Here are some tips on how to express your fabulous ADHD self).

 Do you think he would have been able to achieve all his goals?

 These gifts were necessary for Tony Stark to reach superhero status.